AppWerft/OpenArchivInitiative/README.md

-#Android app for Open Archives Initiative
+#Android demo app for Open Archives Initiative

+This is a sample application by using of the [OAI module](https://github.com/AppWerft/Ti.OAI-PMH).